-CDS-F Page 17
+CDS-F

-G. ANNUAL EXPENSES G0 Please provide the URL of your institution's net price calculator: https://npc.collegeboard.org/app/smith Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.
-Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2021-2022 academic year costs of attendance will be available: G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+G. ANNUAL EXPENSES

+G0 Please provide the URL of your institution's net price calculator:

+Provide 2022-2023 academic year costs of attendance for the following categories that are applicable to your institution.

+Check here if your institution's 2022-2023 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2022-2023 academic year costs of attendance will be available:

+costs available in mid-December

+G1 Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
-G1 First-Year Undergraduates PRIVATE INSTITUTIONS \$55,830 \$55,830 PUBLIC INSTITUTIONS Tuition: In-district Tuition: In-state (out-of-district) Tuition: Out-of-state: Tuition: Non-resident alien FOR ALL INSTITUTIONS \$284 \$284 Required Fees Room and Board (on-campus) \$19,420 \$19,420 Room Only (on-campus): \$9.700 \$9,700 Board Only (on-campus meal plan): \$9.720 \$9.720 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): Other: Minimum Maximum G2 Number of credits per term a student can take for the stated 12 24 full-time tuition.
-Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, Χ junior, senior)?
-G4 Do tuition and fees vary by undergraduate instructional Χ program?
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

+G1 First-Year Undergraduates

+PRIVATE INSTITUTIONS

+Tuition: \$58,480 \$58,480

+PUBLIC INSTITUTIONS

+Tuition: In-district

+Tuition: In-state (out-of-district):

+Tuition: Out-of-state:

+Tuition: Non-resident alien

+FOR ALL INSTITUTIONS

+Required Fees \$288 \$288

+Room and Board (on-campus): \$20,340 \$20,340

+Room Only (on-campus): \$10,200 \$10,200

+Board Only (on-campus meal plan): \$10,140 \$10,140

+Comprehensive tuttori and room and board ree (ii your college carriot provide

+separate tuition and room and board fees):

+Other:

+Minimum

+G2 Number of credits per term a student can take for the stated full-time tuition.

+12 24 Yes No

+Maximum

+- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?

 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

+Yes INO

+Х

+Х